Skip to content

 LimitValue

-Maximum payload (decoded bytes)10 MB
+Maximum payload (decoded bytes)10 MB (single-request path caps lower; several MB is realistic)

 Supported MIME typesAny non-empty string (typically a MIME type such as image/png)